-The professional manufacturing capacity of JSfittings strongly guarantees the high quality, competitive price and short delivery.
+The professional manufacturing capacity of JS FITTINGS strongly guarantee the high-quality products, competitive price and short delivery time.

-- JS FITTINGS supply free samples for testing.
+- Free samples can be supplied.
 Customers need to pay for the courier cost, which will be returned in the following orders.

-- Once we receive the deposit during the valid time of the contract, JS FITTINGS will take full responsibility and obligation for accomplishment of the Contract.
+- Once the deposit is received during the contract valid time , JS FITTINGS will take full responsibility and obligation for accomplishment of the Contract.